ysthakur/CMSC320-Notes/content/Stats/Hypothesis and Inference.md

 ### One-sample t-test

-Takes in a sample, tells you how likely it is the sample mean is the true mean
+Takes in a sample and a guess for the population mean, tells you how likely it is that what you guessed is the true population mean

 ```python
 from scipy import stats